 What is Automated Data Sync?

-By automating data synchronization, companies can eliminate the need for manual updates, prevent inconsistencies, and ensure that all teams and applications have real-time, accurate data for better decision-making.
+By automating data synchronization, companies eliminate the need for manual updates, minimize human error, and ensure that all teams have access to real-time, reliable information.
+This leads to faster, more informed decision-making and more efficient operations.

 There are two main types of data synchronization: